TheOnly1TY/TheOnly1TY/README.md

 ![GIF](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExOHFxOXBxZHdoamp2bTk0OXo2NGhsdGNuc3lseW1vaXZmZzFvajFkbCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/4rZA5D22301iMgrUNd/giphy.gif)

 Hey!
-I’m *Anifowose Temitayo* 👨‍💻, an frontend developer dedicated to crafting intuitive and engaging user interfaces.
+I’m *Anifowose Temitayo* 👨‍💻, an frontend & Blockchain developer dedicated to building solutions on the web and breaking things on ethereum.
-With a strong foundation in *HTML, **CSS, **JavaScript, **React, and **TailwindCSS I am currently deepening my expertise in **React* to build scalable, responsive web applications.
+With a strong foundation in **React, **Nextjs, **Typescript, **TailwindCSS, and **Solidity I am currently deepening my expertise in **Blockchain* to build trustless minimized agreements on chain.

 ### 🎯 My 2025 Goals:
-- Master *TypeScript, **Next.js*, and venture in building application using**AI.
+- Master *Solidity, and venture in building application using **OnChain.
 - Build impactful projects and contribute to open source.
 - Collaborate with like-minded developers and grow my network.

-When I’m not coding, I enjoy brainstorming ideas, exploring open source, and engaging in tech conversations to improve my craft.
+When I’m not coding, I enjoy brainstorming ideas, exploring open source, and engaging in tech conversations to improve my knowledge.

 ---